Browse Episodes

 listener comments?
 Feedback?
 Shoot us a text!

-Your Hosts:
+Your host:

 Kurly Tlapoyawa is an archaeologist, ethnohistorian, and filmmaker.
 His research covers Mesoamerica, the American Southwest, and the historical connections between the two regions.
-He is the author of numerous books and has presented lectures at the University of New Mexico, Harvard University, Yale University, San Diego State University, and numerous others.
-He is also a cultural consultant for Nickelodeon Animation Studios.
-His recent projects include the documentary short film "Guardians of the Purple Kingdom," and "The Casagrandes Movie" on Netflix.
+He is the author of numerous books and has presented lectures at the University of New Mexico, Yale University, San Diego State University, and numerous others.
+He is currently a professor of Chicano Studies at the Colegio Chicano del Pueblo, a free online educational institution.

 @kurlytlapoyawa